th2-net/th2-codec-json/README.md

 #### Changed:
 * Kotlin updated to 1.6.21
 * Updated versions of common, BOM and sailfish.
-* Added metadata ignoring behavior to gradle.
+* Added metadata ignoring behavior to gradle for sailfish dependencies.

 ### v0.6.1